mattclarke/advent_of_code_25/README.md

 ## Day 5
 - Part 1: Rearrange the data so all the data for each column is in it's own list with the operator at the end.
 Apply the operator to the rest of the list.
 - Part 2: Remove the operator row and go through the original data starting from the right-most column.
 For each column collect the chars, create an int from them and store in a list.
 When a column is empty apply the corresponding operator to the list.
 Repeat until all columns done.

+## Day 6
+- Part 1: Follow each beam through each layer and count how many splits happen.
+Use a set for the beams to avoid duplicate splits.
+- Part 2: Count the unique routes through, but DP on the splits otherwise it will take forever.
+The size of the DP dictionary is also the answer for part 1.